blocky/iac/README.md

 ## Using NED

-The `iac` command provides (opinionated) tools for Nitro Enclave Deployment (NED).
+The `ned` command provides (opinionated) tools for Nitro Enclave Deployment (NED).
 Some tools including key management, DNS, and setup/teardown of
 EC2 Nitro infrastructure.
 If you only want to use the tool, you should still setup the config and secrets as described in the previous section.
-You can can install `iac` locally by running the following commands from the root directory.
+You can can install `ned` locally by running the following commands from the root directory.

     poetry build